theBowja/genshin-db/examples.md

     "Mona cloaks herself within the water's flow, consuming Stamina to move rapidly.\n" + '\n' +
-    'When under the effect of Illusory Torrent, Mona can move at high speed on water.\n' + 'Applies the Wet status to nearby enemies when she reappears.',
+    'When under the effect of Illusory Torrent, Mona can move at high speed on water.\n' + 'Applies the Wet status to nearby opponents when she reappears.',
   description: "This is something that Mona can do, but her teacher cannot.
-Well, but it's not as if her teacher would pursue any matter concerning Hydro Visions anyways...",
+Well, but it's not as if her teacher would pursue any matter concerning Hydro Visions anyway...",
   attributes: ''
 }
 ```